cournape/Bento/doc/source/guides.rst

     data = os.path.join(PKGDATADIR, "foo.dat")

 This will point to the right location independently on $pkgdatadir value.
-The try/except is useful to support cases where the package has not been installed (e.g. when bentomaker configure has not run yet).

 Recursive package description
 =============================